MuserHao/Depth_Estimation/README.md

 # Depth_Estimation

 Learning depth information from image is a crucial topic in computer vision.
-It is also a problem under the general topic [Geometry learning](http://geometricdeeplearning.com/)  This project meaned to explore and build machine learning model that can output depth or relative depth from input image either in a supervised or unsupervised manner.
+It is also a problem under the general topic [Geometry learning](http://geometricdeeplearning.com/)  This project target to explore and build machine learning model that can output depth or relative depth from input image either in a supervised or unsupervised manner.

 ## Benchmark datasets